Young Foundation: History

 Other organisations Young created pioneered new approaches to funerals and baby-naming, neighbourhood democracy and the arts.
 He was described by Harvard’s Daniel Bell as ‘the world’s most successful entrepreneur of social enterprises’.

 Program

-The Youth Foundation is involved in different areas.
-These include health and well-being, place-based work, inequality and support for young people.
+The Young Foundation has continued to incubate new social enterprises.
+For example it established the Social Innovation Exchange in 2007 which spun out as a separate organization in 2013.
+The Young Foundation is currently involved in different areas including health and well-being, place-based work, inequality and support for young people.